Walpole Giants Teen Hike

 - Stress regulation and recovery awareness

-For high-achieving students especially, stepping away from routine study can feel significant.
+Stepping away from routine study, technology and online play can feel significant.
 Yet many find the skills developed on trail transfer directly back into school and sport — improving study habits, performance consistency, and confidence in communication.

 Reflection & Integration